 Jobs and the Economy

+The opioid epidemic is one of the greatest public health, economic, and workforce issues of our generation.
 Using my experience as a health professional, I have made fighting the opioid epidemic a top priority.
 Tragically, this crisis has impacted nearly every family and community in Southwest Virginia.
 I have introduced legislation that raises standards for providers, strengthens regulations on opioid prescriptions, and emphasizes the importance of quality, comprehensive treatment.
-I remain committed to working with my colleagues and folks in our communities to advance meaningful reforms to combat this epidemic.
+For the first time since 2012, we have seen a slight decrease in the number of fatal overdoses.
+I remain committed to working with my colleagues and folks in our communities to advance meaningful reforms to combat this epidemic and save lives.